 It improves speed, athleticism, and power.

-You may have heard of it because it makes up part of one of the Olympic weightlifting movements known as the Clean & Jerk.
+You may have heard of it because it is part of one of the Olympic lifts known as the Clean & Jerk.

 It is technically challenging but has tremendous benefits if implemented in your training program.